Exploring the Relationship Between Liskov Substitution Principle and Design Patterns

 Composite Pattern

 The Composite pattern composes objects into tree structures to represent part-whole hierarchies.
-LSP plays a crucial role in ensuring that components within the composite structure can be seamlessly interchanged.
+LSP plays a key role in ensuring that components within the composite structure can be freely interchanged.

 Example: